Segment and Geographic Information

 Revenue

-Revenues by geography are based on the region of the Company’s contracting entity.
+Revenues by geography are based on the location of the customer (or end-customer under partner transactions).
 Refer to Note 3, Revenue Recognition, for a disaggregation of revenue by geographic region.

 Long-lived assets, net